The Pension Crisis: State and Local Pension Challenges

 Participants: Edward Glaeser (Harvard University), Byron Lutz (Board of Governors of the Federal Reserve System), Carol Portman (Taxpayers’ Federation of Illinois), Joshua Rauh (Stanford University), and C. Eugene Steuerle (Urban Institute)

-This forum is intended to inform the debate on the state and local pension crisis, its dimensions, economic ramifications and potential solutions.
-We hope to address various issues including the scope and magnitude of the fiscal challenges, the role of property taxes and their implications for property values, the continued need to encourage new businesses while addressing the necessity for more revenue in the future, and a better understanding of the political environment and process that gave rise to the challenges faced in the city of Chicago, the state of Illinois, as well as in other states and municipalities around the country.
+This forum was intended to inform the debate on the state and local pension crisis, its dimensions, economic ramifications and potential solutions.
+We addressed various issues including the scope and magnitude of the fiscal challenges, the role of property taxes and their implications for property values, the continued need to encourage new businesses while addressing the necessity for more revenue in the future, and a better understanding of the political environment and process that gave rise to the challenges faced in the city of Chicago, the state of Illinois, as well as in other states and municipalities around the country.

 - C. Eugene Steuerle, Fellow and Chair, the Urban Institute, Resources: Download Slides, To be added to Steuerle's various Urban mailing lists, please contact him at ESteuerle@urban.org.